-As EastFruit analysts report, following Kazakhstan, which banned the exports of apples from the country, Belarus has also introduced a similar ban recently.
-The ban also includes exports to Russia.
+As EastFruit analysts report, following Kazakhstan, which banned the imports of fresh apples from the country, preventing Russia from getting these fruits from the EU via the country, Belarus has introduced an export ban recently, causing the same trouble to Russians.
 In addition to apples, onions and white cabbage are also restricted from exports.
 It seems that the so-called “Eurasian Customs Union” continues to fall apart, and Russia continues to lose opportunities to combat rising inflation.

 It should be noted that this ban on exports from Belarus closes the last loophole for re-exporting affordable apples from EU countries, in particular from Poland, to the Russian market.
 And this is happening at a very unfortunate time for Russia, when the fight of the country’s central bank against inflation is not yielding any results, and prices for vegetables and fruits continue to break records.